mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 this friends, like pull requests.
 I think an amazing invention that makes this much, much easier to do.
 And I think it creates much better code and much better systems.
 So I hope I can like answer this in like a very holistic way.
-So,
-**Michaela:** [00:18:17] especially code reviews are one of my favorite topics and pull requests, especially I think to do is, or I do is you're using GitHub for your PRS, for your pull requests.
+**Michaela:** [00:18:17] So especially code reviews are one of my favorite topics and pull requests, especially I think ToDoist, or Doist is using GitHub for your PRS, for your pull requests.
 Do you feel that this is really the best.
 Way of doing this communication is collaboration.
-Or like, I imagine that if you are a person, you know, that that's designing software and activity apps, maybe you have this lens of looking at other software flows or tools, especially engineering tools as well and thinking well, is that really the optimum way to do that?
+Or like, I imagine that if you are a person, you know, that that's designing software and designing productivity apps, maybe you have this lens of looking at other software flows or tools, especially engineering tools as well and thinking well, is that really the optimum way to do that?
 And I always wonder, so I actually see a couple of things that you could improve in the, in the PR.
 Flow.
-And in the way we are communicating ours, for example, ed get hub or get lab.
+And in the way we are communicating through PRs, for example, at Github or Gitlab.
 Right.
 Is that also something that comes to your mind?
 Do you think this is actually a pretty good for, for how we are using the tool?
-**Amir:** [00:19:10] I mean now, you know, like I grew up without get, and like these PR, like I grew up with some version a and CSV, so I know like how much it sucked before, or even like before that, like sending, you know, zip and dips, that was like really a nightmare.
+**Amir:** [00:19:10] I mean now, you know, like I grew up without Git, and like these PRs, like I grew up with some version like CSV, so I know like how much it sucked before, or even like before that, like sending, you know, zip and dips, that was like really a nightmare.
 So I didn't like the current, like, we are really, really fortunate with the tools that we have in software development.
 Of course, like they can always be improved, but it's like just live DS ahead off what other, you know, fields have.
-And even if you look at like the history of get, it's kind of like history, like, you know, the Linux kernel is kind of like remote first team spread around the world.
-So it's kind of like optimized for this kind of like remote first.
-Structures in like asynchronous communication structures, because most of the communication is done.
-Like we are mailing list there.
+And even if you look at like the history of Git, it's kind of like history, like, you know, the Linux kernel is kind of like remote first team spread around the world.
+So it's kind of like optimized for this kind of like remote first structures in like asynchronous communication structures, because most of the communication is done like we are mailing list there.
 Yeah.
 Yeah.
 So of course, like we can improve this, but honestly, like I'm very, very happy about the current flows.
-And also something we use is like we use tourists, which is also asynchronous communication.
+And also something we use is like we use Twist, which is also asynchronous communication.
-As kind of like a glue between like get a get hub.
-So for it's like, if you want to ping somebody about like a pull request or an issue, like you would basically do that untwist and then, you know, they will go to hit, get up to, you know, solve the issue, like look at the specific problem or whatever else.
+As kind of like a glue between like Git and Github.
+So for it's like, if you want to ping somebody about like a pull request or an issue, like you would basically do that on twist and then, you know, they will go to hit, get up to, you know, solve the issue, like look at the specific problem or whatever else.
 Uh, yeah.
 So I still think you kind of like need to another layer.
 Like a lot of teams use Slack.
 Like we don't.
 So like our stack is mostly like asynchronous and this helps a lot.
 Yeah.
-**Michaela:** [00:20:53] Yeah, Theresa is definitely something I want to talk with you about.
+**Michaela:** [00:20:53] Yeah, Twist is definitely something I want to talk with you about.
 Well, it's sort of very similar to it's a communication platform, so yeah, similar to Slack, but has a different focus, right?
-So it's really designed for us cruise communication instead of synchronous chats.
-And so what was your idea behind twists?
+So it's really designed for asynchronous communication instead of synchronous chats.
+And so what was your idea behind Twist?
 Why did you come up with this idea and why?
 Why go for a very.
 For this broad problem of communication and collaboration, it's not very specific to, for example, pull requests and the way that we communicate there.
 Right.
 It's very focused.
-Well, now we have this goal in mind where I guess twisted is similar to Slack is a universal tool that it can use for any communication, any collaborations, or did you have something in mind, like really engineering teams that are using it for a specific, you know, way of communicating?
+Well, now we have this goal in mind where I guess Twist is similar to Slack is a universal tool that it can use for any communication, any collaboration, or did you have something in mind, like really engineering teams that are using it for a specific, you know, way of communicating?
 **Amir:** [00:21:42] Yeah.
 I mean, the way that everything about this, like, you